coursier/coursier/DEVELOPMENT.md

 Currently only the CLI command can be built via Pants with Scala 2.11.11.

-To iterate on code changes, invoke:
+To iterate on code changes:

 ```
 ./pants run cli/src/main/scala-2.11:coursier-cli -- fetch --help
 ```

-To build a distribute binary
+To build a distributable binary
 ```
 ./pants run cli/src/main/scala-2.11:coursier-cli